OR WAIT null SECS

 A pair of studies looking at using CD19-targeted chimeric antigen receptor (CAR) T-cell therapies for treating a variety of refractory autoimmune and rheumatic diseases have demonstrated safety with some preliminary efficacy in early data.1,2

-Data from the CASTLE basket study and a phase 1 study of CC-97540 (Bristol Myers Squibb) were presented by Georg Schett, MD, Vice President Research and Chair of Internal Medicine, University of Erlangen – Nuremberg at the American College of Rheumatology (ACR) Convergence 2024, held November 14-19 in Washington, DC.
+Data from the CASTLE basket study and a phase 1 study of CC-97540 (Bristol Myers Squibb) were presented on November 17th by Georg Schett, MD, Vice President Research and Chair of Internal Medicine, University of Erlangen – Nuremberg at the American College of Rheumatology (ACR) Convergence 2024 in Washington, DC.

 HCPLive spoke to Schett while at the meeting about the findings seen in both studies and how they add to the nascent and growing literature of CAR T-cell therapy use in the rheumatological field, namely the diseases included in the studies – systemic lupus erythematosus, systemic sclerosis, and myositis, among others.
 He also pointed out advantages of developing faster manufacturing processes, such as the process used to manufacture CC-97540, which reduced manufacturing time to 5 days.